 I felt a cold shock go through me.
 The controller slid out of my hands and into my lap.
 I just stared at the screen, at the glossy pistol that served as the only evidence of my presence in that world.

 Out loud, I said, “I am pretending to blow someone’s brains out.”

 After all the time I had spent defending simulated violence as a way to release aggression (a fact which is supported by research), as a harmless pursuit, as no different from watching an R-rated war movie, I had never considered it for what it was at its most basic level.

 And as I sat there, I saw the history of myself in video games.
-My first experience with the Nintendo had instantly brought out the rebel in me, the contrarian for contrary’s sake.
-In the driver’s seat I learned to enjoy carnage in perhaps its most innocent and unassuming form, and with Mario I learned there was something in me, a spark of rage, that could be lit like a fuse and charged to ignite.
-Later, when I was most impressionable, I learned that I could gun down my friends in a make-believe coliseum, that they could gun me down as well, that when it was all said and done it was just a game and it really didn’t mean anything.
-Just like it didn’t mean anything when we were out in the real world and one of us would lash out at the slightest provocation.
+My first experience with Nintendo had instantly brought out the rebel in me, the contrarian for its own sake.
+In the driver’s seat, I learned to enjoy carnage in perhaps its most innocent and unassuming form, and with Mario, I learned there was something in me, a spark of rage, that could be lit like a fuse and charged to ignite.
+Later, when I was most impressionable, I learned that I could gun down my friends in a make-believe coliseum, that they could gun me down as well, that when it was all said and done, it was just a game, and it didn’t mean anything.
+Just like it didn’t mean anything when we were out in the real world, and one of us would lash out at the slightest provocation.

-Many people may think that I am doing now exactly what I did with my first controller; that I am making something more difficult than it needs to be, or inverting facts based on my own subjective experiences.
+Many people may think that I am doing exactly what I did with my first controller, making something more difficult than it needs to be or inverting facts based on my own subjective experiences.
 Maybe I am.

 That day, when I played the same game I had played a hundred times before without a second thought, only to feel the act of killing for what it must be like—to have my breath sucked out of me as I put a pretend bullet through a pretend head and watched pretend blood spray a pretend concrete wall—may have just been an off day for me.
 Maybe I was just more vulnerable than usual.
 Who knows?